-If you want to make string hoppers, you need an idyappam maker of some sort.
-String hoppers (idiyappam) are long, thin strands created by pressing idyappam dough through small holes.
-Idyappam making machines are predominantely hand-operated, requiring some force to extrude the fine noodles.
+If you want to make string hoppers, you need an idiyappam maker of some sort.
+String hoppers (idiyappam) are long, thin strands created by pressing idiyappam dough through small holes.
+Idiyappam making machines are predominantly hand-operated, requiring some force to extrude the fine noodles.
 When I tried my hand at making string hoppers in Sri Lanka, we used a wooden idiyappam press but modern chefs can order their string hopper machines online and get something far more sophisticated in modern stainless steel or even classic brass.
-The strands of string hoppers then need steaming, so a second piece of equipment, a steamer with suitable stands or trays, is required.
+The strands of string hoppers then need steaming, so the second piece of equipment, a steamer with suitable stands or trays, is required.
 The steaming equipment used for iddly making can do this job.
 Let’s take a look at the best idiyappam making equipment to buy online (presses) along with steamers and stands

-What are Idiyappam?
+What Are Idiyappam?